Documentary

 History Time

-History Time appears to be a strong educational history channel with a clear focus on documentary-style historical storytelling.
+History Time is a strong educational history channel with a clear focus on documentary-style historical storytelling.
 The description emphasizes original research, production by Pete Kelly, relevant academic background, guest contributions from historians, authors, and archaeologists, and no AI use.
 Its large subscriber base and high total views suggest substantial audience validation.

 Based on 20 recent videos